 Channel your emotional power

 So, why was I motivated to do this self-examination and to root out any little problems that I found?
 Because my emotions were fully engaged and I was highly motivated to make whatever changes were necessary.
-I knew that I wanted to build a lasting relationship and I wasn’t about to let anything stand in my way.
+I knew that I wanted to build a relationship that could go the distance, and I wasn’t about to let anything stand in my way.

-In this crazy world, a meaningful and lasting relationship is a truly extraordinary thing.
+In this crazy world, a truly meaningful relationship really is an extraordinary thing.
 If that’s the kind of relationship that you want, then you need to be willing to upgrade the thinking that drives your behavior.
-You need to program yourself for a lasting relationship.
+You need to program yourself for a relationship that will bring genuine joy and meaning to your life.

 How well is your internal relationship program serving you?

-What do you think is the most important quality of a lasting relationship?
+What do you think is the most important quality in a relationship?

 The lines are open!